a-paxton/oss-community-health/scripts/sentiment_analysis/oss_community-language_dynamics.md

 To run this from scratch, you will need the following files:

 * `../../data/analysis_data/sentiment_frame_tickets-for_r.csv`: Contains cleaned
 **tickets**-related data and derived variables from scraped GitHub data.
 * `../../data/analysis_data/sentiment_frame_comments-for_r.csv`: Contains
 cleaned **comments**-related data and derived variables from scraped GitHub data.
 * `./utils/ossc-libraries_and_functions.r`: Loads in necessary libraries and creates new functions for our analyses.

 **Code written by**: A. Paxton (University of Connecticut) & N. Varoquaux (University of California, Berkeley)

-**Date last modified**: 30 May 2019
+**Date last modified**: 25 September 2019